menandmice/micetro_docs/guides/user-manual/configure_ldap.rst

 Introduction
 ------------

-This document describes how to configure LDAP authentication in the Men & Mice Suite.
+This document describes how to configure LDAP authentication in the Men&Mice Suite.

 Installation on Centos Linux
 ----------------------------

-To use LDAP authentication and authorization, start by installing python-ldap on the machine where the Men & Mice Central service is run and install the python extension used by Central when connecting to an LDAP directory:
+To use LDAP authentication and authorization, start by installing python-ldap on the machine where the Men&Mice Central service is run and install the python extension used by Central when connecting to an LDAP directory:

 .. code-block:: bash